e-senturk/G531GD-GT-GU-Hackintosh/README.md

 - Fixed Most Common Bugs(Power management etc.)

 ## Bugs:
 - Trackpad Buttons not working.
+(Kext needs to update)
+- Broken HDMI (Trying to fix)
 - AsusSMC is not working in Catalina its a common bug.
 You cant use most fn keys and set backlight brightness.
 In keyboard settings you can set fnbrightness keys for screen.
+It has to work with mojave didn't tested.
 - Numberpad is not working (Probably it never will)
 - You tell me.